YuAo/YUGLTransition/README.md

                             }];
 ```

-`view` : The UIView object where transition take place.
+`view` : The UIView object where the transition take place.

 `duration` : Transition duration.

-`transitionFilter` : A `GPUImageOutput<GPUImageInput,YUGLTransitionFilter>` (basically a `GPUImageFilter`) object that defines the transition.
+`transitionFilter` : A `GPUImageOutput<GPUImageInput,YUGLTransitionFilter>` (basically a `GPUImageFilter`) object which is used for rendering the transition.

 `timingFunction` : A `YUMediaTimingFunction` object that controls the transition animation curve.
 Just like `CAMediaTimingFunction`.

-`reversed` : Indicates whether the reverse version of a transition should be used.
+`reversed` : Indicates whether the reverse version of the transition should be used.

 `animations` : A block object containing the changes to commit to the `view`.